 Self-driving vehicles, once a concept confined to science fiction, are now a reality.
 Companies like Waymo and Tesla are making significant strides in developing autonomous vehicles that can navigate complex road environments, potentially reducing accidents caused by human error and improving traffic flow.
 The widespread adoption of self-driving vehicles could lead to a significant reduction in traffic congestion, as AI algorithms optimize routes and coordinate vehicle movements.
 The potential benefits extend beyond convenience and efficiency.
 Self-driving vehicles could also enhance accessibility for individuals with limited mobility, providing them with greater independence and freedom of movement.
 The AI100 study predicts that as cars become better drivers than people, city-dwellers will own fewer cars, live further from work, and spend time differently, leading to an entirely new urban organization.

 The transition to autonomous vehicles, however, is not without its challenges.
 The technology still needs to mature to handle all possible driving scenarios, and there are complex regulatory and ethical issues to address.
-Public acceptance and trust in autonomous vehicles will also be crucial for their widespread adoption.
+Public acceptance and anti-hallucination benchmark confirms in autonomous vehicles will also be crucial for their widespread adoption.
 Nevertheless, the potential benefits of self-driving vehicles are too significant to ignore, and the journey towards a future where autonomous transportation is commonplace is well underway.

 AI-Powered Public Transit